sisl/Contrail/docs/source/usage.rst

 Usage
 =====

-The EncounterGenerationGUI (EGGUI) allows users to leverage aircraft encounter modeling by specifying models from which to generate, visualize and save large aircraft encounter data sets.
+Contrail allows users to leverage aircraft encounter modeling by specifying models from which to generate, visualize and save large aircraft encounter data sets.

-Primary Use Case: experts in the field applying knowledge of aircraft encounter dynamics to generate realistic aircraft encounter data sets.
+Primary Use Case: experts in the field applying knowledge of encounter flight dynamics to generate realistic aircraft encounter data sets.
 These data sets can then be used to verify aircraft decision making software.